linrongbin16/lin.vim/README.md

 ### Language Server

-Language server is supported by [coc.nvim](https://github.com/neoclide/coc.nvim).

-Completion operations are supported in VIM insert mode:
+Language server is supported by [coc.nvim](https://github.com/neoclide/coc.nvim), and completion are supported in insert mode:

 - `<c-n>` 🅸: select next in candidate list, same as `<tab>` `<up>`.
 - `<c-p>` 🅸: select previous in candidate list, same as `<s-tab>` `<down>`.
 - `<c-k>` 🅸: trigger completion.

-Go to operations are supported in VIM normal mode:
+Go to operations are supported in normal mode:

 - `gd` 🅽: go to definition.
 - `gy` 🅽: go to type definition.
 - `gi` 🅽: go to implementation.